moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 - Each image should be a png, and should end in ".png", else it won't be picked up as a possible choice
 - DO NOT delete any image in the directory that is a spritesheet - this is likely the base file that's used; deleting these will cause errors
 - Most issues will be detected by the randomizer when first loading your farm, so it's a good idea to scroll through the console output to locate any errors if you make any changes
-- The effects of most errors would be that the category you're trying to randomize will use the default graphics instead of the custom ones
+- Most errors would result in default graphics being used instead of the custom ones
 - The randomizer will create a "randomizedImage.png" in these directories; if you're not running the game, it's safe to delete these, but they're cleared when the game is started anyway, so it doesn't do much

 The following sections are about each folder located in the CustomImages directory, and specifics about them.